 What to do if you can’t keep the cat:

 If there are no vets in the area, or they are unable to help you, the next place is your local shelter.
-If there is a no kill shelter that is even better.

 What if you want to keep the cat?